PetalsOnWind/PetalsOnWind/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+Currently PhD student in Quant Marketing at University of Chicago Booth School of Business.

-I am currently working as an Empirical Research Fellow at Kellogg School of Management in Quantitative Marketing.
+I was working as an Empirical Research Fellow at Kellogg School of Management in Quantitative Marketing.

 Before starting this position, I graduated from
 London School of Economics with MSc Econometrics and Mathematical Economics (2022-23) and